jro31/jethro-codes/_articles/projects/meals-of-change.md

 Having such a simple database allowed me to keep the backend code incredibly simple as well.

-The models contain little more than associations and validations, and the controller code that we've been over already is the as complicated as it gets.
+The models contain little more than associations and validations, and the controller code that we've been over already is as complicated as it gets.

 I don't want to go over every single file, because if you've made it this far, then I assume that your knowledge of Rails is sufficient to understand the rest of the code yourself.